-Peter Kind is Professor of Developmental Neuroscience at the University of Edinburgh and is Co-Director of the Patrick Wild Centre.
+Peter Kind is Professor of Developmental Neuroscience at the University of Edinburgh, Co-Director of the Patrick Wild Centre and Director of the Simons Initiative for the Developing Brain.

 HOW DO GENETIC ALTERATIONS INFLUENCE THE DEVELOPING BRAIN?